cloudflare/miniflare/docs/src/content/developing/source-maps.md

 ## Enabling Source Map Support

-When using the CLI, source map support is always enabled automatically. 🎉

-When using the API, source map support can be enabled with the `sourceMap` option.
+Source map support can be enabled with the `sourceMap` option.
 Note this will install support **globally** in your entire application:

 ```js